hantsy/building-restful-apis-with-springmvc-gitbook/security.md

 				//....
 		}

-The access control is filter by the `Matcher`, there are two built-in matchers, Apache Ant path matcher, and perl like regex matchers.
+The access control is filter by the `Matcher`, there are two built-in matchers, Apache Ant path matcher, and Perl like regex matchers.
 The later is a little complex, but more powerful.

 `http...antMatchers("/api/**").authenticated()` means all resource URLs match '/api/**' need a valid authentication.